Discord's permission system

 Some Discord permissions apply implicitly based on logical use, which can cause unwanted behavior if you are not aware of this fact.

 The prime example for implicit permissions is

-Let's say you want to send a message in a channel.
-To prevent unnecessary API calls, you want to make sure your bots permissions in this channel include
+Let's say you want to send a message to a channel.
+To prevent unnecessary API calls, you want to make sure your bot's permissions in this channel include

-SEND_MESSAGES (more on how to achieve this here).
-The check passes, but you still can't actually send the message and are greeted with
+SendMessages (more on how to achieve this here).
+The check passes, but you still can't send the message and are greeted with

 DiscordAPIError: Missing Access.